Close

 What is the minimum salary liable to income tax?

-The minimum salary liable to income tax depends on various factors such as the individual’s age, sources of income, and applicable deductions.
+The minimum salary liable to income tax depends on various factors such as your age, sources of income, and applicable deductions.
 In India, individuals below 60 are exempt from income tax if their annual income does not exceed the basic exemption limit, which is subject to change as per the prevailing tax laws.

 5